cirKITers/qml-essentials/docs/usage.md

 The output shape is determined by the `output_qubit` argument, provided in the instantiation of the model.
 When set to -1 all qubits are measured which will result in the shape being of size $n$ by default (depending on the execution type, see below).
+Setting `output_qubit` to an integer will measue the qubit with the index specified.
+Furthermore, "parity measurements" are supported, where `output_qubit` becomes a list of qubit pairs, e.g. `[[0, 1], [2, 3]]` to measure the parity between qubits 0 and 1 and qubits 2 and 3.

 If `force_mean` flag is set when calling the model, the output is averaged to a single value (while keeping the batch/ input dimension).
 This is usually helpful, if you want to perform a n-local measurement over all qubits where only the average over $n$ expecation values is of interest.